the Northern Utah WebSDR server(s)

 said, that, many members of the local amateur radio clubs have provided

 assistance and support in the establishment and continued operation of

-the WebSDR system and occasionally, one of them throws some money in
+the WebSDR system and occasionally, one of them throws some

 our direction as a donation.

 Who's behind all of this?